Movement Skills for Running Jumping and Throwing workshops

-In response to previous attendee feedback these workshops have been updated for 2016-17 so that they are now aimed at assisting all leaders / coaches at all qualification levels, for all different abilities and ages of the athletes they are working with – from a 12-year-old multi-eventer to the senior international discus thrower, to the recreational road runner attempting their first 10km race.
+These workshops are aimed at assisting all leaders / coaches at all qualification levels, for all different abilities and ages of the athletes they are working with – from a 12-year-old multi-eventer to the senior international discus thrower, to the recreational road runner attempting their first 10km race.

 The two workshops will blend theory with practical to stimulate a better understanding of the crucial movement patterns that underpin all running, jumping and throwing activities that form the basis of running and athletics.